immutables/immutables.github.io/factory.md

 ```

 In the above example `.redLight()`, `.yellowLight()` or `.greenLight()` should be invoked to set color switch parameter.
-Name of switch methods are derived from enum constant and parameter names combined.
+Name of a switch method is derived from an enum constant and corresponding parameter names combined.

 Builder will check that any corresponding light switch method should be invoked at least once (only once for [strict builders](/immutable.html#strict-builder)).
 To make one of the switch state as default, use enum constant name in annotation attribute.